narainkarthikv/contribution-cards/README.md

 # Contribution Cards

-Contribution Cards is a fun and interactive project where you get to design and customize HTML cards.
-This project is a fantastic way to learn about open-source contributions, improve your HTML, CSS, JS, Git skills, and showcase your creativity.
-Whether you're a beginner or an experienced developer, there's something for you here! 🤍🤝
+Contribution Cards is an exciting project where you can design and customize HTML cards.
+It's a great way to learn about open-source contributions, enhance your HTML, CSS, JS, TailWindCSS and Git skills, and showcase your creativity.
+Whether you're a beginner or an experienced developer, there's something here for you! 🤍🤝

 ## Table of Contents